ShabnamFatahi/Video-Game-Sales-Prediction/README.md

 Several limitations should be considered:

-- The dataset contains missing values in several variables.
+The dataset has missing values in several variables.
-- Video game sales are strongly skewed, requiring a logarithmic transformation.
+The sales of video games are very uneven and therefore need a logarithmic transformation.
-- The final model explains approximately 38.8% of the variance in the transformed target.
+- The last model accounts for about 38.8 per cent of the variance in the transformed target.
-- The dataset does not include potentially important commercial variables such as marketing expenditure, advertising budget, game price, or review scores.
+The dataset does not have among its contents certain important commercial variables, for example marketing expenditure, advertising budget, game price, or review scores.
-- Frequency encoding represents publisher and developer frequency rather than their individual identities or characteristics.
+- Frequency encoding refers to the publisher's and developer's frequency rather than to their individual identities or characteristics.
-- The model's performance is limited by the information available in the dataset.
+-The performance of the model is restricted by the information contained in the dataset.

 ---